ibm-cloud-docs/satellite/cli-reference.md

 **Example:**
 ```
-ibmcloud sat host assign --location aaaaaaaa1111a1aaaa11a --host myhost1 --zone us-east-1 --cluster aaaaaaaa1111a1aaaa11a --label "use=satloc"
+ibmcloud sat host assign --location aaaaaaaa1111a1aaaa11a --host myhost1 --zone us-east-1 --cluster aaaaaaaa1111a1aaaa11a --host-label "use=satloc"
 ```
 {: pre}